"Travel with an old compass"

 We're a new, boutique travel company - but we’re definitely not new to travel.
-We run a daily walking tour of Saigon focused on history and architecture and the emerging contemporary life of the city.
+We run a heritage walking tour of Saigon focused on history and architecture and the emerging contemporary life of the city, and an alternative look at the Viet Cong tunnel complex at Cu Chi.
 We also operate a two week small group tour, Vietnam by the Book - created around 3 books.

 We love to dig deeper and do things differently.
 We care about history, art, culture, food, architecture, photography and the amazing contemporary life of the places we visit.

 If that sounds like you, check us out.

 Saigon - Tales of the City, is a half day heritage walking tour that tells the incredible story of Saigon through its bustling streets, and its most evocative historical sights.
 It's a unique Saigon experience of history, architecture, food and contemporary life.
 We've created an experience for travellers wanting to dig deeper than a standard city tour.
 Groups are small and personalised.
 Duong and Nhi are insightful guides for your walk.

 Our tour of the Vietnam War era Cu Chi tunnels 70kms from Ho Chi Minh City (Saigon) focuses on the history and solemnity of the site.
 Most tours treat the tunnels complex like a theme park.
 We’ve created a tour that looks at the events that occurred and the remarkable achievement of determination that the tunnels represent.
 For that experience, we start early.
 We leave Saigon at 6.30AM!